-The Taliban and Afghan government are finally talking peace: What they’re negotiating and what to expect
+The Taliban and the Afghan government are finally talking peace: What they’re negotiating and what to expect

 Initially, Afghan officials demanded a cease-fire before they would begin talks with the Taliban.
 But the U.S.-Taliban peace deal did not require a reduction in violence.
 In heavily contested areas, attacks have increased in recent months and continued even as the sides met in Doha.

-Dozens of Taliban fighters were killed by Afghan security forces in Kandahar, Nangahar, Zabul, and Baghlan provinces Friday night just hours before the talks began, according to the defense ministry, and the violence continued after peace talks launched.
+Dozens of Taliban fighters were killed by Afghan security forces in Kandahar, Nangahar, Zabul and Baghlan provinces Friday night just hours before the talks began, according to the Defense Ministry, and the violence continued after peace talks launched.
 Five police officers were killed and four wounded Saturday night in Kunduz city, according to officials.
-Five police officers were killed and seven pro-government forces wounded in Kapisa.
+Five police officers were killed and seven pro-government forces wounded in Kapisa province.

 The negotiations are expected to become more complex.
 The teams need to agree on the issues they will discuss and in what order.
 And judging from Taliban and government statements, the sides already have dramatically different expectations.

-The Afghan government has prioritized a ceasfire, but the Taliban says it will agree to a cease-fire only after a political settlement has been reached — meaning at the end of the negotiations.
+The Afghan government has prioritized a cease-fire, but the Taliban says it will agree to one only after a political settlement has been reached — meaning at the end of the negotiations.
 One compromise could be a period of reduced violence.
 Another could be a humanitarian cease-fire to allow the safe delivery of essential goods and services.

 The work ahead is considerable.
 U.S.-Taliban talks collapsed several times before they eventually succeeded.
 And these talks, between longtime enemies trying to agree on how they will live together, are more complicated.

-Sharif Hassan in Kabul and Haq Nawaz Khan in Peshawar, Pakistan, contributed to this article.
+Sharif Hassan in Kabul and Haq Nawaz Khan in Peshawar, Pakistan, contributed to this report.

 Afghans accused of links to insider attacks that killed U.S. troops are among Taliban prisoners to be released